 Thanks for the email, first of all!
 While we appreciate all of the email and inquiries, we cannot always get to them as quickly as we would like—and thank you for your patience!
 If you have references to other related websites and community resources that others might find valuable and helpful, please feel free to post on our Facebook page.

 Glad you asked!
 Email us or send us a message and we can chat about involvement.
-We’re always on the lookout for talented animators, VFX artists, filmmakers, and other professional participants in the creative industry, especially if you identify or are otherwise a part of the Neurodivergent community.
+We’re always on the lookout for talented animators for future work, VFX artists, filmmakers, and other professional participants in the creative industry, especially if you identify or are otherwise a part of the Neurodivergent community.
+Also—spread the word about this film on social media and word of mouth!
+We thank you :-)

 Want to support, join the team, get the nesletter, or ask some questions, contact us here: